FilecoinFoundationWeb/filecoin-foundation/src/content/ecosystem-explorer/projects/kabat.md

 seo:
   title: Kabat
-  description: SP from the beginning eFIL+: from us - Motowizja, FBSNor
-Cooperation: DeStor, Banyan, Darma, Holon
+  description: "SP from the beginning eFIL+: from us - Motowizja, FBSNor Cooperation: DeStor, Banyan, Darma, Holon Based in Europe: Poland, Germany, Estonia, Tier4, 100%green"
-Based in Europe:Poland,Germany,Estonia,
-Tier4, 100%green
 ---

-we are storage provider
+Kabat is a storage provider on the storage network